 4) Social Zone (above 12 feet): This is the comfortable distance we maintain while interacting or addressing to large group of people.

-Radius of each zone may vary culture, society or geography wise.
+Above are approximate distances with which Dr. Meharabian put up his theory but radius of each zone may vary culture, society or geography wise.